-Most of the games I design are live games with Pop Up Playground, including our ongoing bank heist game Small Time Criminals.
-I am also really interested in tabletop design, especially roleplaying games, and here you can find some microgames I’ve written, free to download and play.
+I am also really interested in tabletop design, and below you can find some micro roleplaying games I’ve written, free to download and play.
 If you try them, please let me know!

 Super Mega Battle Fight Time Go!